scrapy/scrapy/docs/topics/loaders.rst

 ====================================

 To use an Item Loader, you must first instantiate it.
-You can either instantiate it with an Item object or without one, in which case an Item is automatically instantiated in the Item Loader constructor using the Item class specified in the :attr:`ItemLoader.default_item_class` attribute.
+You can either instantiate it with an dict-like object (e.g. Item or dict) or without one, in which case an Item is automatically instantiated in the Item Loader constructor using the Item class specified in the :attr:`ItemLoader.default_item_class` attribute.

 Then, you start collecting values into the Item Loader, typically using :ref:`XPath Selectors <topics-selectors>`.
 You can add more than one value to